abessalov/Ocean_Energy_Efficiency/REPORT.md

 ![Screenshot](pictures/age2.PNG)

 ### 3.4.
 Build an algorithm that takes as input the characteristics of a building (any field of the dataset) and outputs recommendations on the elements of the house to be modified to improve its energy performance
+_More details you can find in the script 6_Recommendations.ipynb_
 - We are using different building ratings as input features (details how to generate that ratings are in 4_Analyzing scripts):
     - Hot_water
     - Lighting